-The Preferred Stock is convertible at any time, unless previously redeemed, at the option of the holder thereof, into such number of whole shares of Class A Common Stock as is equal to the Liquidation

-Preference divided by an initial conversion price of \$24 3/8, subject to adjustment under certain circumstances.
+The Series C Preferred Stock is convertible at any time, unless previously redeemed, at the option of the holder thereof, into such number of whole shares of Class A Common Stock as is equal to the Liquidation Preference divided by an initial conversion price of \$24 3/8, subject to adjustment under certain circumstances.

-The Preferred Stock will rank prior to the Class A Common Stock and senior or PARI PASSU with other existing and future offerings of preferred stock in right of payment.
-Holders of the Preferred Stock have no voting rights with respect to general corporate matters except as provided by law or as set forth in the Certificate of Designation for the Preferred Stock.
-The affirmative vote or consent of holders of at least 66 2/3% of the outstanding Preferred Stock will be required for the issuance of any class or series of stock (or security convertible into stock) of EchoStar ranking senior to or PARI PASSU with the Preferred Stock as to dividends or liquidation rights (other than additional shares of Series B Preferred Stock or certain PARI PASSU securities with an aggregate liquidation preference not to exceed \$100 million) and for amendments to EchoStar's Articles of Incorporation that would affect adversely the rights of holders of the Preferred Stock.
+The Series C Preferred Stock ranks prior to the Class A Common Stock and senior or PARI PASSU with other existing and future offerings of preferred stock in right of payment.
+Holders of the Series C Preferred Stock have no voting rights with respect to general corporate matters except as provided by law or as set forth in the Certificate of Designation for the Series C Preferred Stock.
+The affirmative vote or consent of holders of at least 66 2/3% of the outstanding Series C Preferred Stock will be required for the issuance of any class or series of stock (or security convertible into stock) of EchoStar ranking senior to or PARI PASSU with the Series C Preferred Stock as to dividends or liquidation rights (other than additional shares of Series B Preferred Stock or certain PARI PASSU securities with an aggregate liquidation preference not to exceed \$100 million) and for amendments to EchoStar's Articles of Incorporation that would affect adversely the rights of holders of the Series C Preferred Stock.